Daniel-KM/Omeka-S-module-Cartography/README.md

 The fact that you are presently reading this means that you have had knowledge of the CeCILL license and that you accept its terms.

+### Libraries

+This module uses many open source leaflet libraries.
+See [asset/vendor] for details.

 Contact
 -------